Second-Last/math1060-fvt/slides.md

 <div v-click="3">

-And also an input image...**how do we recognize what the input image is?**
+Then we have an input image, **how do we recognize what the input image is?**

 </div>